- A computer gets stuck on the Welcome screen usually after an update or after entering a password.

-- Go to Security tab and click on Advanced.
+- Go to the Security tab and click on Advanced.

-- When Advanced Settings window opens, click on Change in the Owner section.
+- When the Advanced Settings window opens, click on Change in the Owner section.

 - Enter your user name in the Enter the object name to select and click on Check Names button.
 If everything is in order, click on OK to save changes.

 - Check Replace owner on subcontainers and objects and click on Apply and OK to save changes.

 - A security warning might appear.
 Click Yes to continue.